mikecann/clouds-and-edges/README.md

 ## More Testing

-Unit tests are embarrassingly sparse in this project unfortunately.
+Unit tests are embarrassingly sparse in this project, unfortunately.
 I am usually a big fan of automated testing and often use TDD.
 Unfortunately however when you are kind of exploring your problem space by simply coding it things get added, deleted and moved around all the time.
 Doing thorough testing during that process just slows things down and makes the architecture too rigid too early.

 Anyways, given more time I would most definitely be adding many more tests of various sorts (unit, integration, e2e) to ensure that all the various edge cases are handled.

 ## Aggregate Rebuilding

-Currently there is no way to "rebuild" an aggregate.
+Currently, there is no way to "rebuild" an aggregate.
 Its state is fixed and cached in the DO and its storage.
 This is probably something that I would want to improve in the future.

 ## Inspiration & Resolve